mayakraft/Workshops/Introduction to Coding- Javascript, Data, and Poetry.md

 var message = "hello";
 ```

 This is *one line* of javascript.
 Many lines of Javascript (but not all) end with a `;` semicolon.
 Words in Javascript are separated by spaces, and word-order is important.
-After `var` Javascript is expecting a one-word name for the variable.
+After "`var`" Javascript is expecting a one-word name for the variable.

-Javascript is a language, like English, and there are many rules that dictate order: strict rules (the computer crashes) and rules meant for elegance (the computer understands both).
+Javascript is a language, like English, and there are many rules that dictate order: strict rules (the computer crashes) and rules meant for elegance (the computer understands two different approaches to be the same).

 ### String: the first variable type